 Tables are difficult to avoid in some circumstances, but with up-front planning and effort, it can be made easier to use in the field.
 If tables such as the one in Figure 10 are needed and the equipment characteristics are known quantities, the table can be restructured into dropdown or checkbox lists that only require one or two taps from the user in order to make their choices.
 This has the beneficial side effect of making information gathered across many sites consistent, as the various site surveyors will all pick from the same lists.

 Certain information, for example on breaker panels or grounding bars, which is often organized in a tabular fashion, can effectively be captured with a photo.
 As long as the photo is clear, open positions, breaker sizes, and the like can be documented swiftly and with less risk of error in a photo.
 Keep in mind when designing the SIR template that SDE Mobile’s ability to easily capture photos can replace a lot of manual documentation.

+Speaking of photos, it is important to choose the proper resolution that you want for the photos in the final report.
+Keep in mind that although higher resolutions can provide better detail, they can also make the report file size difficult to deal with if there are a lot of photos in the report.

 Prepopulated information can save time filling out known information.
 Various fields in the SDE site record can be entered into a template automatically by declaring text placeholders to be prepopulated.
 So rather than having the field engineer spend time entering commonly used site information like the site’s name and ID, IPB number, GPS coordinates and so on, the information is written to the template when the activity is registered in SDE Mobile.
 The fields that can be used are: